12 Tips for Strong and Healthy Hair

 - Conditioning of the scalp

 Try massaging your scalp several times a week using essential oils.
 You’ll notice the effects almost immediately, and love how it contributes to strong and healthy hair.

 Just as the heat from the hair dryer and curling iron are bad for the health of your hair, certain chemical products also damage it.
 In this case, dyes and straightening treatments are included (even if they’re high-quality).

 9. Avoid the sun and swimming pools

-When summer and vacation time comes around, your hair probably looks less shiny and feels weak.
+When summer and vacation time come around, your hair probably looks less shiny and feels weak.
 This is thanks to exposure to the sun, chlorine in swimming pools, or salt from the ocean.

 We suggest you wear swim caps and hats and use a protective product that acts as a barrier against these harmful elements.